Leibniz Universität Hannover Main Leibniz University Website

 What students say about the programme

-"For me, this degree programme means a new focus on current problems and challenges in mechanical engineering.
-Sustainability and environmental protection should take on central themes in our thinking and actions and as such should be given an increased role in teaching.
-The Sustainable Engineering Science degree programme enables young people to acquire knowledge and methods for the preservation of this planet from the very beginning and to apply them in laboratories and projects."
+For me, this degree programme means a new focus on current problems and challenges in mechanical engineering.
+Sustainability and environmental protection should take centre stage in our thoughts and actions and as such should be given a greater role in teaching.
+The Sustainable Engineering Science degree programme enables young people to acquire knowledge and methods for preserving this planet right from the start and to apply these in laboratories and projects.

 Contact